jadijadi/lpic1book/content/1071_manage_user_and_group_accounts_and_related_system_files.md

 username:x:userid:primary group id:Name and comments:home dir:shell
 ```

-As you can see, the 2nd field is shown as "x" here.
-In the old days the password or the hashed password of the user was shown in this file but nowadays that is moved to the /etc/shadow file.
+As you can see, the 2nd field is shown as "`x`" here.
+In the old days the password or the hashed password of the user was shown in this file but nowadays that is moved to the `/etc/shadow` file.

 > Note: /etc/passwd should be readable to all users and this makes it a very bad place to keep users password!
 Thats why we see a `x` instead of the password, this indicates that the main passwords should be looked up from `/etc/shadow` file.

-Note how _special users_ like lightdm are having /bin/false as their shell; this prevents them from logging into the system for real.
+Note how _special users_ like `lightdm` have `/bin/false` as their shell; this prevents them from logging into the system for real.
 In old days hackers used to try these accounts to login.

-#### /etc/shadow
+#### `/etc/shadow`

 This file contains password \(hashed passwords\) of the users.
 See how the `/etc/passwd` is readable for all but `/etc/shadow` is only readable for root and members of the `shadow` group: